Whole-home electrification: real costs and savings for WA households

 When your gas hot water or cooktop needs replacing, go electric.
 Don't pay to repair gas appliances.

-Once hot water and cooking are electric, eliminate the gas connection and its $350/year fee.
+Once hot water and cooking are electric, eliminate the gas connection and its ~$120-200/year supply charge.

 Add these when prices drop further or when your current car needs replacing.